KaspaSilver/Pi-5-Solo-Mining-Kaspa/README.md

 ```
 go version
 ```

-You should see a go version appear
+You should see a version which means you have succsfully installed Go!

-Congratulations you have downloaded GO to your device!

 # Step 2: Download Rust